Advertiser Disclosure

 TSA PreCheck

 CBP said in a bulletin posted on its website that travelers who don’t travel multiple times per year internationally should instead apply for the TSA PreCheck program.
-This notice appears to be an effort to stave off the number of travelers applying for Global Entry, a program for travelers arriving back to the U.S. from abroad.
+This notice appears to be an effort to stave off the number of travelers applying for Global Entry, a program for travelers arriving back in the U.S. from abroad.

-TSA PreCheck, which was started in October 2011, allows TSA to expedite the security screening process for low-risk travelers.
+TSA PreCheck, which was started in October 2011, allows TSA to expedite the security screening for low-risk travelers.

-Several credit cards, including the Amex Platinum card and Chase Sapphire Reserve card, will reimburse the fee regardless of whether you’re approved or not, so make sure to pay with a card that covers the charge.
+Several credit cards, including the Amex Platinum card and Chase Sapphire Reserve card, reimburse the fee regardless of whether you’re approved or not, so make sure to pay with a card that covers the charge.

 To apply, you must be a U.S. citizen, U.S. national, or a lawful permanent resident and pass a background check.
 And, similar to Global Entry, having a criminal charge or conviction is grounds for disqualification.